PQ PDF Logo

 Control

-• Open-source processing stack — fully auditable
+• Open-source stack — fully auditable, no black boxes

 • No dependency on our uptime or pricing decisions